Selecting the Best Optimizing System: Applications

+where $k_j$ is the selection of the algorithm in the $j$th experiment and $v^*$ is the overall optimal value.

-Figure \ref{fig:newsvendor} shows the comparison between SEO and uniform sampling algorithms in the newsvendor problem.
+Figures \ref{fig:newsvendor} shows the comparison between SEO and uniform sampling algorithms in the Newsvendor problem.
 It is clear that our algorithm has consistently higher probability of correct selection than one of the uniform sampling algorithm.
 Further, superiority is even more significant when the number of product $K$ is large.
 We do not compare our algorithm with OCBA since the focus here is the sample-efficiency.
 Once we collect samples that reflect the unknown underlying distributions, the optimization part is easy and straightforward.
 Therefore, it is not relevant to discretize the decision space inside each system and perform OCBA. \ref{ec:numerical:newsvendor} contain additional plots.
+From Figure \ref{fig:newsvendor1} and \ref{fig:newsvendor}, it is shown that SEO outperforms uniform sampling for all values of system number $K$ and budget $T$.